 To restore, remaster and colourise original footage of Nazi Concentration Camps to help people empathise with the victims of Nazi Concentration Camps.
 To fight the growing levels of racism and antisemitism we are witnessing around the world.

-Restore the footage of Nazi Concentration Camps recorded on the orders of General Eisenhower.
+Restore and colourise the footage of Nazi Concentration Camps recorded on the orders of General Eisenhower.

 What is Project Empathy?

 Project Empathy's aim is to make the world understand the horrors of racism and antisemitism.
-The project is made up of two aspects, a remastering of original footage of concentration camps to full-colour HD, and a Virtual Reality Experience.
+The project involves a remastering and colourisation of original footage of concentration camps to full-colour HD.

 The footage was created on the orders of Supreme Allied Commander General Eisenhower as he knew that if they did not document the camps, people would not believe it had actually happened.
 Eisenhower was prescient in his concern because Holocaust denial is something that is happening in the world today and is a growing problem.
 In parallel with this, there is an increase in blaming others for problems and seeing an increase in disdain for people from other cultures to their own.